tcalmant/ipopo/docs/quickstart.rst

 By default, this protocol uses the UDP port 42000, which must therefore be accessible on any machine providing or consuming a remote service.

-Start two Pelix framework with their shell and, in each one, install the ``pelix.remote.discovery.multicast`` bundle then instantiate the discovery component::
+Start two Pelix frameworks with their shell and, in each one, install the ``pelix.remote.discovery.multicast`` bundle then instantiate the discovery component::